-Agent Architecture Overview

-The architecture of our argumentation-based agent follows the abstract architecture described in [4].
+Agent Architecture Overview The architecture of our argumentation-based agent follows the abstract architecture described in [8].
 All incoming proposals are stored in a Proposal Database.
 If arguments are employed, these are stored as well.
 As a model of his environment, the agent maintains a set of possible worlds to which he will possibly agree.
 This set is continuously adapted during negotiation, i.e. possible worlds are removed after arguments or rejections of his proposals have been received and evaluated.
 According to his negotiation strategy, the agent then decides whether to accept or reject the last proposal.
-The ABN agent can then generate different types of arguments [11], in our case either a critique or a justification to inform his opponent why he is not inclined to accept the proposal.
+The ABN agent can then generate different types of arguments [3], in our case either a critique or a justification to inform his opponent why he is not inclined to accept the proposal.
 Of all generated arguments one is selected which will be uttered as a response.
-According to the adapted negotiation protocol (see section 2), the agent cannot reply to every message received, but is bound to wait until he receives a proposal.
+According to the adapted negotiation protocol (see Section 2.4), the agent cannot reply to every message received, but is bound to wait until he receives a proposal.
 So, not every incoming locution triggers an outgoing locution.
 The next sections describe the main components of the agent architecture in detail.

-The Negotiation Strategy

-In this section, we describe the negotiation strategy both our agents pursue.
-Each agent generates a set of possible deals which he will propose to his opponent one after another, starting with the deal with highest utility, followed by deals with descending utility (bestDealPossible).
+The Negotiation Strategy In this section, we describe the negotiation strategy both our agents pursue.
+Each agent generates a set of possible deals which he will propose to his opponent one after another, starting with the deal with highest utility, followed by deals with descending utility.
 This ensures that the opponent knows all deals which would yield higher utility for the proposing agent, before being given the chance to accept a new deal.
 On the other hand, an agent waits to accept until he is not able to make a proposal with higher utility himself.
 Thus, the use of this strategy aims to maximise the utility of the outcome for both players.
-Algorithm 1 shows the strategy of an agent using arguments in a pseudo-code notation.
+Algorithm 1 shows the strategy of an agent using arguments in pseudo-code notation.
 Removing lines 14 to 18 yields the strategy of our proposal-based agent, who simply accepts or rejects deals without criticising them.
+Algorithm 1 is executed by the agents in every round of the game to determine the next locutions in the negotiation.